 Craig has been a car guy for most of his life.
 He bought his first Corvette the day he turned 30, after owning three Z-28 Camaros and an Opel GT.
-He presently owns three Corvettes, including a newly-restored split-window coupe, as well as a ’65 Impala SS work in progress.
+He presently owns three Corvettes, including a newly-restored split-window coupe.

-Along with his wife Lisa, he has been an active member of the Corvette Owners Club of San Diego since March 1994.
-Craig is a four-time past president of the organization, and has been a member of the planning committee for the club’s annual Main Street America car show since its inception.
+He has been an active member of the Corvette Owners Club of San Diego since March 1994.
+Craig is a past president of the organization, and has been a member of the planning committee for the club’s annual Main Street America car show since its inception.

 Craig participated in his first track day event in March 2008 and has been hooked ever since.
 His top ten track day goals are: 10) To gain enough experience and proficiency to be comfortable running in a high intermediate to advanced group; 9) To improve every time he attends an event; 8) To have fun; 7) To have fun; 6) To have fun; 5) Well, you get the point.

 He has been a principal in a consulting engineering firm for over 20 years.
 In addition to that business and Angelwings Tech, he is in the process of building 15 homes for car people in the San Diego area.

 greg magill, principal